 Oregon State Combat Robotics follows the SPARC guidelines for building and competing with combat robots.

 The following is OSCR's complete ruleset.
-Some important things to note are that OSCR only hosts one-pound Antweight and Plastic Antweight classes, and does not host Sportsman or Open Air classes.
+Some important things to note are that OSCR hosts 150 gram Fairyweight, 1 pound Antweight, 1 pound Plastic Antweight, 3 pound Beetleweight classes, and does not host Sportsman or Open Air classes.
 Noted in each section are the particular rules that do not apply to OSCR events.

 Visit SPARC here.